Annapurna Circuit Trek (ACT Trek)

 Guided tour & trek throughout the trip

-• Tilicho Lake (Optional): The side trip to Tilicho Lake, one of the highest lakes in the world, is an additional highlight for those who want to extend their trek.
-The lake offers a mesmerizing view of the surrounding peaks and is considered a sacred site by the local communities.
+• The optional majestic side trip to Tilicho Lake, one of the highest lakes in the world, is an additional highlight for those who want to extend their trek.

 Annapurna Circuit Trek Itinerary